The full list of Team GB medal winners at Tokyo Olympics 2020 - and medal table total

 The British team currently have more medals than at the same point in Rio 2016, when they finished second.

-They have secured medals over 13 different disciplines - more than any other country.
+They have secured medals in over 13 different disciplines - more than any other country.

-At the time of writing, Team GB sit on 24 medals in total after more events were won on Friday (30 July), including Bethany Shriever claiming a thrilling BMX gold and Scottish swimmer Duncan Scott securing his third medal in Tokyo with silver in the men’s 200m individual medley.
+At the time of writing, Team GB sit on 47 medals in total after more events were won on Tuesday (August 3), with Dylan Fletcher and Stuart Bithell claiming gold medals in the men’s 49er sailing event and Giles Scott taking the top medal in the men’s Finn.

+Great Britain have won four Olympic medals so far today on Wednesday August 4, with the team having won 14 golds, 18 silvers and 15 bronze medals at fifth place in the medal table overall.

 When does athletics start in the Olympics?
 Date events begin at Tokyo 2020, schedule - and how to watch in UK